peron/docker-ubuntu-user/README.md

 # An Ubuntu user container
 A base Ubuntu docker container with a user named _developer_.

-This container uses `ubuntu:latest`, and has a user and some pre-installed tools.
+This container uses `ubuntu:14.04`, and has a user and some pre-installed tools.
 It's perfect for testing out stuff, if you just need a terminal.

 This container can also be used as a base for other containers that need a user.